 Secondly, the best defense is a good offense.
 Do not give a statement to police.
 Upon giving a statement to police, prosecutors have 1) your written welfare application and 2) an additional confession.
 That makes defending a case much more difficult.
 Upon approaching a criminal defense attorney, you want to ensure that he has something to fight over.

-Finally, contact Meyer Van Severen, S.C. for serious criminal defense representatoin
+Finally, contact Van Severen Law Office for serious criminal defense representatoin

-The criminal defense lawyers at Meyer Van Severen, S.C. dedicate 100% of their practice to cases just like yours.
+The criminal defense lawyers at Van Severen Law Office dedicate 100% of their practice to cases just like yours.
 We don’t handle civil cases, and we’re certainly not a “general practice” law firm.
 That allows our criminal defense attorneys to better defend your case.
 In other words, we’re specialists.